SteeltoeOSS/steeltoe-site/source/docs/steeltoe-management.html.markdown

 * Optionally, configure the above settings as needed
 * Optionally, add any custom `IInfoContributor`s to the service container
 * Add the Info actuator to the service container
-* Use the Info middleware to provide Http access
+* Use the Info middleware to provide HTTP access

 Note that the Info endpoint will become accessible via HTTP at the same host and port that the application is using.
 By default the path to the endpoint will be `/info`, unless either the global or the health endpoints `path` setting has been changed.